 Unlawful accumulations are storage, keeping, depositing, or abandoning of refuse, garbage, trash, rubbish, or weeds on private or public property.
 It is the duty of every person whether owner, lessee or renter to at all times maintain the premises in a clean and orderly condition.

 Dogs are not allowed to habitually bark, howl, or yelp so as to disturb the peace of the neighborhood.
-If citizens are not able to resolve the problem with the dog owner, they can contact the Erie Police Department 303-926-2800 or dispatch at 303-441-4444.
+If residents are not able to resolve the problem with the dog owner, they can contact the Erie Police Department 303-926-2800 or dispatch at 303-441-4444.

 A junk vehicle is any vehicle that is inoperable, has flat tires, or expired plates.
 Junk vehicles are not allowed to be left on any street or public property.
 On private property, junk vehicles are allowed as long as they are stored at a lawfully zoned vehicle repair business or are stored in a completely enclosed structure.